 Enable API validation Default:

-Enable API validation causes RenderDoc to enable the API’s built-in debugging, and where possible serialise this out and include it in the logfile for later inspection in the Debug Messages window.
+Enable API validation causes RenderDoc to enable the API’s built-in debugging, and where possible serialise this out and include it in the capture for later inspection in the Debug Messages window.

 ARB_debug_outputis automatically enabled.